Donovan James McCune: Early life and education

-McCune was born in Bellefontaine, Ohio, to Christopher James McCune (1868–1955) and Laura Miller McCune.
+McCune was born in Bellefontaine, Ohio, to Christopher James McCune and Laura Miller McCune.

-He graduated in 1920 from St. Rose High School in Lima, Ohio, and attended the University of Dayton from 1920–21.
+He graduated in 1920 from St. Rose High School in Lima, Ohio, and attended the University of Dayton from 1920 to 1921.
 He earned a bachelor's degree in 1924 from Georgetown University and obtained his medical degree in 1928 from Johns Hopkins School of Medicine.
 He once wrote: "Georgetown has meant many things to me: I shall name only two: a durable interest in public speaking, and a devotion to the Latin language and literature.
 These still constitute my most absorbing avocation, not only supplying intellectual recreation, but also providing focus for book collecting, fine printing, and bookbinding."

 He was married to Mary Adams, also a doctor, from October 14, 1932, until 1951.
 The couple had no children.

 Medical career

 McCune began his medical career as an intern at Willard Parker Hospital in New York City, where he worked for two months in 1928.
-He then went to the Harriet Lane Home at Johns Hopkins Hospital from 1928–29.
-He was a resident physician in pediatrics and contagious diseases at Cincinnati General Hospital from 1929–30, and then a resident physician at Babies Hospital in New York from 1930–34.
-From 1933–42, he was chief of clinic at the Vanderbilt Clinic in New York and director of its chemical laboratory, and from 1942–51 he was an attending physician at Babies Hospital.
+He then went to the Harriet Lane Home at Johns Hopkins Hospital from 1928 to 1929.
+He was a resident physician in pediatrics and contagious diseases at Cincinnati General Hospital from 1929 to 1930, and then a resident physician at Babies Hospital in New York from 1930 to 1934.
+From 1933 to 1942, he was chief of clinic at the Vanderbilt Clinic in New York and director of its chemical laboratory, and from 1942 to 1951 he was an attending physician at Babies Hospital.

 McCune was a consultant in pediatrics at Greenwich Hospital in Connecticut (1943), at Holy Name Hospital in Teaneck, New Jersey (1946–52), and at Stamford Hospital in Connecticut (1947–52).

-During the 1930s and '40s, in addition to practicing medicine, McCune worked as a professor.
-He was an associate in pediatrics at the Columbia University College of Physicians and Surgeons from 1931–37, and then an assistant professor (1937–42), associate professor (1942–44), professor (1944), and member of the faculty of medicine at Columbia (1945–51).
+During the 1930s and 1940s, in addition to practicing medicine, McCune worked as a professor.
+He was an associate in pediatrics at the Columbia University College of Physicians and Surgeons from 1931 to 1937, and then an assistant professor (1937–42), associate professor (1942–44), professor (1944), and member of the faculty of medicine at Columbia (1945–51).

 In 1951, McCune began to work as a physician at Kaiser Permanente Hospital in Vallejo, California.
-He was the chief of pediatrics and physician-in-chief there from 1953–1965.
+He was the chief of pediatrics and physician-in-chief there from 1953 to 1965.
 In 1965, he was appointed as the staff assistant to Dr. Cecil Cutting, executive director of the Permanente Medical Group in Oakland, California.
 McCune was also a consultant in pediatrics for the U.S. Navy hospital at Mare Island (1957–58) and for David Grant Hospital on Travis Air Force Base (1966–68).

 Internationally, McCune was involved in two medical missions: a 1946 Unitarian Service Committee/UNRRA mission to Poland, and a 1948 Unitarian Service Committee mission to Colombia.